serializingme/website-content/content/page/contributions.md

 Change log can be found [here][17].

-1. Improvements to smtp-open-relay script;
+1. Improvements to `smtp-open-relay.nse`;
-1. Created the smtp-enum-users script, which attempts to find user account names over SMTP by brute force testing using RCPT, VRFY, and EXPN tests.
+1. Created the `smtp-enum-users.nse`, which attempts to find user account names over SMTP by brute force testing using RCPT, VRFY, and EXPN tests.
-1. Created the http-vuln-cve2011-3192 script that detects a denial of service vulnerability in the way the Apache web server handles requests for multiple overlapping/simple ranges of a page.
+1. Created the `http-vuln-cve2011-3192.nse` that detects a denial of service vulnerability in the way the Apache web server handles requests for multiple overlapping/simple ranges of a page.
-1. Made http-wordpress-enum script able to get names of users who have no posts.
+1. Made `http-wordpress-enum.nse` able to get names of users who have no posts.
-1. Added path argument to the http-auth script and update the script to use stdnse.format_output.
+1. Added path argument to the `http-auth.nse` script and update the script to use stdnse.format_output.
-1. Added new fingerprints to http-enum for Subversion, CVS and Apache Archiva.
+1. Added new fingerprints to `http-enum.nse` for Subversion, CVS and Apache Archiva.
-1. Applied patch to snmp-brute that solves problems with handling errors that occur during community list file parsing.
+1. Applied patch to `snmp-brute.nse` that solves problems with handling errors that occur during community list file parsing.
 1. Added new services and the ATTACK category to the dnsbl script.
+1. Fixed a bug in `http-wordpress-users.nse` that could cause extraneous output to be captured as part of a username.

 [1]: https://github.com/a0rtega/pafish/pull/29 "GitHub Pull Request"
 [2]: https://github.com/a0rtega/pafish/pull/31 "GitHub Pull Request"